Theodore Kanamine: Career

 After commissioning as a second lieutenant through the Reserve Officer Training Corps, Kanamine joined active service with a military police unit in 1955.
 He would later serve with Military Assistance Command, Vietnam in Saigon and participated in the Tet Offensive.
 He led the investigation of the My Lai massacre; the 1968 incident saw soldiers from the 23rd Infantry Division kill hundreds of unarmed people.
 During his career, Kanamine served as an aide to General Creighton Abrams, who recommended his promotion to brigadier general.
 In 1979, while in the capacity of provost marshal of United States Army, Europe and Seventh United States Army, he oversaw efforts to combat drug abuse amongst American armed forces in Germany.
 After returning to the States and serving as chief of staff of the First Army, he retired in 1981.

+Death

+On March 2, 2023, Kanamine died in Naples, Florida.
+He was remembered by the Washington Post as an individual, "who grew up in a World War II internment camp and later became the U.S. Army’s first Japanese-American active duty general."
+He is survived by his wife, Mary; their five children Ted and his wife Sara; Mike; David; Laura and her husband Howard Rutizer; and Linda; a nephew Gregg Tamai and his wife Susie; a niece Katie Takahama; 12 grandchildren and 12 great-grandchildren.